ReindeerCode/React-Portfilio/README.md

 ## Installation Instructions:
 No installation needed to view the site!
 To build your own start a new React project.
-Copy my package.json file and then run npm i in your terminal to get the following technologies: React, React Font-Awesome, React MDBootstrap, React Typed, React Particles,
+Copy my package.json file and then run npm i in your terminal.
+Then have fun!

 ## Test Command: